-Preliminary Course HSC Course Algebra Measurement Financial Mathematics Statistical Analysis Standard 1 Algebra Measurement Financial Mathematics Statistical Analysis Networks Standard 2 (more in depth thanStandard 1) Algebra Measurement Financial Mathematics Statistical Analysis Networks

-Internal Assessment:

-Year 11

-- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40% - one task must be an assignment or investigation-style with a weighting of 20-30%. - Year 12 - a maximum of four assessment tasks - the minimum weighting for an individual task is 10% - the maximum weighting for an individual task is 40% - only one task may be a formal written examination with a maximum weighting of 30% - one task must be an assignment or investigation-style with a weighting of 15-30%.
+Preliminary Course HSC Course Algebra Measurement Financial Mathematics Statistical Analysis Standard 1 Algebra Measurement Financial Mathematics Statistical Analysis Networks Standard 2 (more in depth than Standard 1) Algebra Measurement Financial Mathematics Statistical Analysis Networks Internal Assessment: External Assessment: (Standard 2) Internal Assessment: Year 11 three assessment tasks the minimum weighting for an individual task is 20% the maximum weighting for an individual task is 40% one task must be an assignment or investigation-style with a weighting of 20-30%.
+Year 12 a maximum of four assessment tasks the minimum weighting for an individual task is 10% the maximum weighting for an individual task is 40% only one task may be a formal written examination with a maximum weighting of 30% one task must be an assignment or investigation-style with a weighting of 15-30%.
+Note: Students studying Mathematic Standard 1 may elect to undertake a optional HSC examination.